apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

 Multicolumn sorting is also referred to as lexicographical sorting in some libraries.

-For example, given sales data for various customers and their state of residence, a user might want to find the top 10 orders for each state.
-One way to do so is to order the data first by State (ascending) and then by Orders (descending)
+For example, given sales data for various customers and their state of residence, a user might want to find the lowest 10 orders for each state.
+One way to do so is to order the data first by `State` and then by `Orders`:

 ```text
 Customer | State | Orders